Post-Roe State Abortion Ban Litigation

 This case challenges Georgia’s H.B.
 481, which bans abortion after approximately six weeks of pregnancy.

 In SisterSong v.
 State of Georgia, the Center for Reproductive Rights and its partners filed a state constitutional challenge seeking to block H.B.
-481 from taking effect.
-The lawsuit, filed on July 26, asserted that the six-week abortion ban violates the Georgia Constitution’s robust protection for the fundamental right to privacy, which is independent of the U.S. Constitution.
+481, which bans abortion after approximately six weeks of pregnancy, from taking effect.
+The lawsuit, filed on July 26, 2022, asserted that the six-week abortion ban violates the Georgia Constitution’s robust protection for the fundamental right to privacy, which is independent of the U.S. Constitution.

 The lawsuit also argued that H.B.
 481 is unconstitutional because it clearly violated Roe v.
-Wade when enacted in 2019, making it void under Georgia judicial precedent, regardless of the subsequent change to federal law.
-Georgia’s constitution prohibits the legislature from passing laws that violate either the state or federal constitution.
+Wade when enacted in 2019, making it void from inception, regardless of the subsequent change to federal law.
+Georgia’s constitution provides that a law that violates either the state or federal constitution when passed is forever void.

 The Center and its partners first challenged H.B.
 481 in Sistersong v.
 Kemp (2019), shortly after Gov. Brian Kemp signed the ban into law.
 In 2020, a federal district court blocked the ban from taking effect.
 But after the U.S. Supreme Court overturned the constitutional right to abortion, the 11th Circuit Court of Appeals lifted the federal district court’s injunction, allowing the ban to take effect on July 20, 2022.

-On August 15, the Superior Court of Fulton County refused to block H.B.
-481, allowing the ban to remain in effect as litigation continues.
-On October 24, the Superior Court heard the trial challenging H.B.
+On August 15, the Superior Court of Fulton County ruled that it lacked jurisdiction to temporarily block H.B.
+481 before deciding its constitutionality on the merits, allowing the ban to remain in effect as litigation continued.
+On October 24–25, the Superior Court heard the parties’ evidence in the trial on plaintiffs’ challenge to H.B.
 481.

 On November 15, Judge Robert McBurney of the Superior Court of Fulton County struck down the ban as void and without legal basis since it violated Roe v.
 Wade when it was enacted in 2019.